LukePassion/adidas_and_nike_analysis/README.md

-# Adidas vs Nike — Data Analysis Project
+# Adidas and Nike — Data Analysis Project

 This project analyzes and compares Adidas and Nike products based on pricing, ratings, discounts, and customer engagement.